Codibris/ioBroker.tibberconnect/README.md

 Reading data from tibber API:

 - list and details of homes
 - details of metering point
 - features of account
 - current energy price
 - energy prices of today
 - energy prices of tomorrow
 - acitvate or deaktivate pulse (no data at the moment)

+### **WORK IN PROGRESS**

+- Load current energy price on 5 min interval
+- optimize structure and internal objects

 ### Future